Updated for Q1, 2023

 - All pay information for the quarter separated by check date, by employee, and by type.

-- By type: Separated by type (Social security, Medicare, federal and state taxes, etc.)
+- By type: This pay for each employee must also be separated by pay type (Social security, Medicare, federal and state taxes, etc.)

 Secure File Transfer is the safest way to send us sensitive information like employee social security numbers online.
-Please make sure your reports are as previously described in this article.
+Please make sure your reports are totalled separately quarter, by category, and by employee (as directed) before uploading your reports.
 Then, click the link above, and follow these steps:

 Enter your name and email, and click Continue to add your files.